pysat/pysatNASA/docs/archival.rst

 In general, such instruments should include separate naming conventions.
-An example of this is the REACH data, where netCDF4 files are generated for archival purposes as part of the `ops_reach` package, but can be accessed by the end user through pysatNASA.
+An example of this is the REACH data, where netCDF4 files are generated for archival purposes as part of the :py:mod:`ops_reach` package, but can be accessed by the end user through :py:mod:`pysatNASA`.

-In general, a ``pysat.Instrument`` object can be constructed for any dataset.
-Full instructions and conventions can be found
+In general, a :py:class:`pysat.Instrument` object can be constructed for any dataset.
+Full instructions and conventions can be found `here <https://pysat.readthedocs.io/en/latest/new_instrument.html>`_.
-`here <https://pysat.readthedocs.io/en/latest/new_instrument.html>`_.
 In the case of the REACH data, the operational code reads in a series of csv files and updates the metadata according to user specifications.
 Once the file is loaded,